-There are clear distinctions between debt settlement (debt relief) vs bankruptcy, so it is imperative that one understands an exhaustive list of differences before deciding whether a debt settlement or bankruptcy is right for them.
+At Ascend, we help thousands of people each year understand the distinctions between debt settlement (debt relief) vs bankruptcy via our calculators.
+Debt solutions are complex.
+Thus, it is imperative that you understand the differences before deciding whether a debt settlement or bankruptcy is right for you.

 Debt Settlement: An individual or service working on an individual’s behalf to negotiate your debts by decreasing what is owed if you are unable to afford your debt.

 Chapter 7 Bankruptcy: A bankruptcy that wipes away all of your unsecured debt.
 Student loans generally will not be discharged from any bankruptcies.

 Chapter 13 Bankruptcy: A bankruptcy that restructures your existing debt, often due to an individual making too much to file a chapter 7 bankruptcy.